rtCamp/login-with-google/README.md

 define( 'WP_GOOGLE_LOGIN_SECRET', 'YOUR_SECRET_KEY' );
 ```

-#### How to disable registration?
+#### How to enable user registration?
-1. By default, user registration is disabled, which means if the user does not exist with that email address then plugin won't register a new user.
+By default, user registration is disabled, which means if the user does not exist with that email address then plugin won't create a new user.
 To enable that you can simply define const `WP_GOOGLE_LOGIN_USER_REGISTRATION` and set value `true`.
 See below example:

-**Note:** If this const is defined then, It will override WordPress's option ( "Anyone can register" ).
-Otherwise it will follow settings from WordPress's option.
+**Note:** If this const is set to `true` then, it will register user even when WordPress default setting, under `Settings > General Settings > Membership > Anyone can register` checkbox is OFF.

 ```php
 define( 'WP_GOOGLE_LOGIN_USER_REGISTRATION', true );
 ```

-#### How to restrict login with a specific domain?
+#### How to restrict user registration to one or more domain(s)?

+By default, when you enable user registration via constant `WP_GOOGLE_LOGIN_USER_REGISTRATION`, it will create a user for any Google login (including gmail.com users).
+If you are planning to use this plugin on a private, internal site, then you may like to restrict user registration to users under Google Suite organization.
+This configuration variable does that.

-1. Add your domain name (without any schema and `www.`) in `WP_GOOGLE_LOGIN_WHITELIST_DOMAINS` const.
-You can whitelist multiple domain with comma separated value.
+Add your domain name, without any schema prefix and `www,` as the value of `WP_GOOGLE_LOGIN_WHITELIST_DOMAINS` const.
+You can whitelist multiple domains.
+Please separate domains with commas.
 See below example:

 **Note:** If a user already exists then it will allow a user to login with Google regardless of its domain is whitelisted or not.
 It will only prevent the user from registering with an email address with a domain that not whitelisted.